 There is no good way to represent a multi-input or multi-output transaction in Koinly.

 Another best practice is to never reuse wallet addresses.
 Each transaction goes in a new wallet, and you wind up with dozens of wallets in a single XPUB (each one manually entered for multi-sig).
-Occasionally you should consolidate them into a single larger UTXO, again at one address.
+Occasionally you may want to consolidate them into a single larger UTXO, again at a fresh unused address.
 This means creating a many-input to one-output transaction.

 The counter example is a one-to-many transaction, which would be most on-chain BTC transactions.
 You have the original large UTXO, a recipient address getting paid, and a change address to receive the remainder which creates a new UTXO.
 This is a one-to-two address transaction.
 Koinly does not handle this properly, usually assuming the payment was a transaction fee and the change address was the recipient.